|General Education Requirements (19 credits)|

 Graduates will be able to sit for the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be a certified occupational therapy assistant (COTA).
 Many states, including Missouri, require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT certification examination.

-Note: Clinical facilities require criminal background checks, drug screenings, child abuse clearance checks, etc. in order for students to participate in fieldwork activities and rotations.
+Note: Some fieldwork and employment sites require criminal background checks, child abuse clearance checks, vaccination requirements, etc. in order for students to participate in fieldwork and employment activities.
 A felony conviction may affect a graduate's ability to sit for the NBCOT certification examination and/or may prevent an individual from obtaining a license to practice.
-Student may wish to contact the program coordinator for additional information prior to enrolling in a program of study.
+Students may wish to contact the appropriate regulatory body for additional information PRIOR to enrolling in a program of study.
 Information obtained through various screening procedures may prevent entry into the OTA program.

 Note: All OTA students must complete Level II fieldwork within 18 months following completion of academic preparation.